urbanwildlifeinstitute/UWIN_tutorials/tutorials/Detection Mapping/detection_mapping.md

 <a name="spatial"></a>

 ## 1. Why do we need spatial data?
-A key component in studying and managing wildlife is to better understand wildife habitat, or where species are found in space and time.
-Thus, being able to incorperate spatial data into statistical and reporting tools is crucial.
-Though spatial information is increadibly useful when stored as metadata and implemented in analyses, it is an incredibly powerful tool for mapping and storytelling.
+The study of species habitat is a key component in understanding and managing wildlife.
+Thus, being able to collect, process, and manipulate spatial data is cruciual to this field.
+Though spatial information is increadibly useful to inform hypotheses and statistical analyses, it is also an incredibly powerful tool for storytelling via mapping.

 <a name="formatting"></a>